Improved master equation approach to quantum transport: From Born to self-consistent Born approximation: Summary

 \section{Summary}

-We have proposed an improved master equation approach to quantum transport, by implementing a generalization from the Born to self-consistent Born approximation.
-Being in reasonable agreement with other scenarios of the self-consistent Born approximation, we found that the proposed scheme can give satisfactory results.
-For instance, it can recover not only the exact result of noninteracting transport under arbitrary voltages, but also the cotunneling as well as the challenging nonequilibrium Kondo effect in Coulomb interacting systems.
-Very importantly, this achievement is completely beyond the scope of the usual 2nd-order master equation under Born approximation.
+We have proposed an efficient master equation approach to quantum transport, by implementing a generalization from the Born to self-consistent Born approximation.
+We showed that the proposed scheme can give satisfactory results.
+For instance, it can recover not only the exact result of noninteracting transport under arbitrary voltages, but also the nonequilibrium Kondo effect of interacting quantum dot.
+This achievement goes beyond the scope of the widely used master equation under Born approximation, as well as other improved schemes \cite{Wac05+10,CS11,Leeu09,Galp09,Galp10}.

-As a final remark, we notice that, while the correction from the Born to self-consistent Born approximation is an efficient and well-known technique in Green's function theory, similar correction in master equation is lacking so far among the various efforts.
-Since it is impossible to construct an exact and closed form of master equations in general, the scheme proposed in this work, containing the dominant contribution, is extremely desirable.

-\acknowledgments J.L. acknowledges the Department of Physics, Hangzhou Normal University for supporting his visit.
-This work was supported by the NNSF of China (No.\ 10904029, 10905014, 101202101 \& 10874176), the NSF of Zhejiang Province (No.\ Y6090345), and the Major State Basic Research Project of China (No.\ 2011CB808502 \& 2012CB932704).
+As a final remark, compared to the nGF equation-of-motion formulated for the average of physical observables, the master equation is for the (reduced) state.
+Thus it encodes more information and promises broader applications beyond the steady-state current.
+In particular, the master equation approach is very useful for evaluating the shot noise and full counting statistics on transport current.